BitPlatter/fluiddata_flask_example/README.md

 #### Validating the Token (optional)

-You can use the ``Fluid.subscription_info`` method to verify that your API token is working correctly.
-Fire up python and try calling the `Fluid.subscription_info` method.
+You can use the **Fluid.subscription_info** method to verify that your API token is working correctly.
+Fire up a python interpreter and try calling the **Fluid.subscription_info** method.
 You should see output similar to what is given below.

 ```python
 >>> from fluiddata import Fluid